glouw/openempire/README.md

 All C source code lives in src.
 C source is compilable by both C++11 and C11 compilers for maximum portability.
 Top level contains a couple helper shell scripts for setting up a lag simulated client-server testing environment.
-Top level also contains the terminus true type font which must reside in the same directory as the compiled binary.
+Top level also contains the terminus true type font which must reside in the same directory as the compiled binary for the binary to run.

 ## Credits